Does it matter when I take my academic tests?

 as possible.
 Registration for the fall term depends on placement

 test results.
-In order to register for a complete schedule of
+In order to have a complete schedule of classes at

-classes during New Student Orientation, you should have completed
+New Student Orientation, you should have completed your tests.

-your tests.
-Also, if you want to exercise a retest option or
+Also, if you want to exercise a retest option or complete a summer

 Questions about testing policies and practices should be